YuhKuro/Numlocked/readme.md

 ## Build Instructions
 *See the [Build Guide](hardware/readme.md) for detailed steps.*
 ## Customization
-Firmware, coded in C, which leverages all the features of this keyboard is provided in this repo.
+Firmware, coded in C, which leverages all the features of this keyboard are provided in this repo.
 [Learn more](firmware/readme.md)
 Please note that QMK/VIA are currently incompatible with shift-register based keyboard designs.